CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/01GettingStarted.md

     ![](images/L01/image29.png)

+1. Remove the Default text.

-9. Select the **Mode** from the properties dropdown and change it's value by entering the below text.
+1. Select the **Mode** from the properties dropdown and change it's value by entering the below text.

     ```
     TextMode.MultiLine